Six Key Responsibilities of the Non-Profit Finance Committee

 • Developing multi-year budgets that incorporate and support strategic planning

-Since your board of directors is responsible for decisions that affect your operations, it’s critical that they have access to accurate, up-to-date financial information.
+Since the board of directors is responsible for decisions that affect your operations, they must have access to accurate, up-to-date financial information.
+At a foundational level, the finance committee should fulfill the following tasks as core to their reporting to the NPO board:

 • Determine which financial reports the board needs (and how often these should be shared)